 ✩ SHIFT your identity around friendships and literary community – I share with you how many of the most amazing career opportunities came to me when I spoke or gave or shared with a fellow writer or author.
 Relationships are EVERYTHING in life, and the book community is no different.
 You’re not in competition – stories are everywhere, and stories are for sharing.

 ✩ Gain the VERY PRACTICAL specifics around writing a query and a book proposal for a nonfiction, sending it off to agents and publishers (AND checking they are legitimate) and what to ask and expect when you speak to these important gatekeepers and how to liaise with these professionals so you get the best deal for everyone involved.
 When it comes to big Agents & Publishers, knowledge really is power.

 ✩ UNDERSTAND how to work through rejection and come out from the messy middle, and be inspired by case studies of authors who’ve gone from essay (or podcast, or tweet, or article) to book deal.

 ALL my writing and story sales strategies are targeted at TRADITIONAL publishing and MAJOR MAINSTREAM media.
 I’ve been published across the world and worked in digital and print media for over twenty years, including top 5 book publishers, metropolitan daily newspapers, women’s glossy magazines and high circulating online (and radio) outlets.

 This isn’t a hobby or flight of fancy for me – I made my living this way for two decades.
-And I’ve poured all of that into my high-touch Mastermind.
-You can join the waitlist here.

 You may also like: